John S. Knight: Early life and education

+Military career

+After enlisting, Knight would undergo basic training at Fort Crook, Nebraska.
+Originally assigned as a company clerk, he was transferred to motor transport and underwent training in Indianapolis.
+In December 1917, he would travel to Halifax, Nova Scotia to board a ship that would take him and his unit to Le Havre, France arriving January 7, 1918.

+As a truckmaster sergeant, he convoyed supplies to support the First and 26th divisions.
+Knight enrolled in Infantry Training School, where he was accepted as a officer candidate.
+He was commissioned as a second lieutenant on July 9, and assigned to the 113th Infantry Regiment of the 29th Division.
+Knight joined the division on its patrols, and between August 31 and September 7 would conduct raids and capture prisoners.

+Knight would be transferred for Air Service training before the end of September.
+He trained as a gunner, remaining in France until May 1919.

+He returned to his home in Akron on June 27, 1919.

 Career

 In 1920 he started at his father's newspaper, The Akron Beacon Journal, as sportswriter, and moved up to managing editor before inheriting the paper in 1933.
 In 1923, Knight served as the fourth president of the Akron Host Lions Club.
 Beginning a nationwide expansion, Knight bought the Miami Herald in 1937.
 His national Knight Newspapers chain, headquartered in Akron, eventually also included the Philadelphia Inquirer, Chicago Daily News, Charlotte Observer, Tallahassee Democrat, Lexington Herald and Leader, and Macon Telegraph.

+In 1940, in honor of their father Charles Landon Knight, John, along with his brother James L. Knight established the Knight Educational Memorial Fund.
+It provided financial aid to college students in Akron, Ohio.
+The fund operated until 1950 when its assets were transferred to the newly organized Knight Foundation.
+It continued providing financial aid to students, as well as made small grants to local institutions.

 During the latter part of World War II, Knight took a leave from the newspaper business, serving as Director of the U.S. Office of Censorship, in London.

 By 1973, his portfolio included fifteen newspapers.
 A year later, 1974, he merged his company with Ridder Publications to form Knight-Ridder Newspapers Inc.

-He co-founded what would become the John S. and James L. Knight Foundation with his brother James L. Knight.